gkirat/Graph/README.md

 - [License](#license)

 ## Prerequisites
+Just a gist on these topics would be nice.
 - React
-- Ethereum Wallet or Metamask (for the second code)
+- The Graph
+- Ether.js

 ## How to setup project
 Please follow the instructions in the [usingGraph](https://github.com/gkirat/Graph/blob/master/usingGraph/README.md) and [usingNormalBlockchain](https://github.com/gkirat/Graph/blob/master/usingNormalBlockchain/README.md) directories for individual setup steps.